usegalaxy-eu/ena-upload-cli/README.md

   --checklist CHECKLIST
-                        specify the sample checklist with following pattern: ERC0000XX, Default: ERC000011 --xlsx XLSX           filled in excel template with metadata --isa_json ISA_JSON   ISA json describing describing the ENA objects --isa_assay_stream ISA_ASSAY_STREAM
+                        specify the sample checklist with following pattern: ERC0000XX, Default: ERC000011 --xlsx XLSX           filled in excel template with metadata --isa_json ISA_JSON   BETA: ISA json describing describing the ENA objects --isa_assay_stream ISA_ASSAY_STREAM
-                        specify the assay stream that holds the ENA information --auto_action         BETA: detect automatically which action (add or modify) to apply when the action column is not given --tool TOOL_NAME      specify the name of the tool this submission is done with.
+                        BETA: specify the assay stream(s) that holds the ENA information, this can be a list of assay streams --auto_action         BETA: detect automatically which action (add or modify) to apply when the action column is not given --tool TOOL_NAME      specify the name of the tool this submission is done with.
 Default: ena-upload-cli --tool_version TOOL_VERSION